mendix/docs/content/en/docs/community-tools/contribute-to-mendix-docs/markdown-shortcodes.md

 | Long <sup>1</sup> | Edm.Int64 | 3940649673954387 | 3940649673954387 |
 | String | Edm.String | John | John |

 <small><sup>1</sup> When using Excel to import an OData source, long numbers may seem cut off.
 This is due to a restriction in the data type Microsoft uses.
-For more information, see [Last digits are changed to zeroes when you type long numbers in cells of Excel](https://support.microsoft.com/en-us/kb/269370).
+For more information, see [Last digits are changed to zeroes when you type long numbers in cells of Excel](https://support.microsoft.com/en-us/kb/269370).</small>

+### Inline Code

+For inline code that is integrated into a sentence, use backticks (`` ` ``) to enclose the code: `cacheBust`.
+As demonstrated here, you can use double backticks if you need to render a backtick within a code snippet.

+For code snippets that are not part of a sentence or that span multiple lines, use a [code block](#code-blocks) instead.

 ### Keyboard Keys

+Use HTML `<kbd>` tags to refer to keyboard keys:

-Press <kbd>Enter</kbd> to select the highlighted item.
+* Press <kbd>Enter</kbd> to select the highlighted item.

-Stop the log capturing in your command-line tool by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd>.
+* Stop the log capturing in your command-line tool by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd>.

 ### Links

 #### Internal Links {#internal-links}

-To link to an internal link (somewhere else on the Docs site), use a relative URL structured like this:

-Within a module, you can define [module security](/refguide/module-security/) via module roles and specify the security settings of those module roles for pages, microflows, entities and datasets.
+To link to an internal link (somewhere else on the Docs site), use a relative URL structured like this: "Within a module, you can define [module security](/refguide/module-security/) via module roles and specify the security settings of those module roles for pages, microflows, entities and datasets."

 ##### Anchors

-To add a cross-reference to a specific section of a document, add a custom anchor in curly brackets ({}) after the heading.
+To add a cross-reference to a specific section of a document, add a custom anchor in curly brackets (`{}`) after the heading.

-To link to that anchor if it's on the same page, just include the anchor as the URL path in parentheses, like this: [Internal Links](#internal-links)
+To link to that anchor if it is on the same page, just include the anchor as the URL path in parentheses, like this: "[Internal Links](#internal-links)"

-Or, if it's on a different page, include the anchor at the end of the relative URL:

-The service that you want to enable must have been enabled for the app by its [Technical Contact](/developerportal/general/app-roles/#technical-contact).
-For more information, see [Services](/developerportal/deploy/environments/#services).
+Or, if it is on a different page, include the anchor at the end of the relative URL: "The service that you want to enable must have been enabled for the app by its [Technical Contact](/developerportal/general/app-roles/#technical-contact).
+For more information, see [Services](/developerportal/deploy/environments/#services)."

 #### External Links